 Patents: litigation (International Trade Commission) in United States

 The renowned international trade boutique Adduci, Mastriani & Schaumberg, LLP in Washington DC offers fourty years of Section 337 expertise.
 Since its foundation in 1980, the firm has represented a long string of prestigious clients from a broad sector spread, including the key technology, life sciences and consumer products sectors, both as stand-alone counsel or in collaboration with another law firm for the non-ITC aspects of a dispute.
 The core players in the hugely experienced group include the founding fathers James Adduci, Louis Mastriani and Tom Schaumberg as well as Deanna Tanner Okun, who served two terms as chairman of the International Trade Commission and became managing partner of the firm in January 2020.
-Paul Bartkowski is also recommended.
-Lauren Peterson made partner in January 2020 while Evan Langdon left for Nixon Peabody LLP in September 2019.
+Lauren Peterson made partner in January 2020.
+Evan Langdon left for Nixon Peabody LLP in September 2019 and Paul Bartkowski formed Bartkowski PLLC in 2021.

 ‘The team at Adduci was very responsive and comprehensive throughout the fast-paced ITC process.
 They quickly got up to speed on the issues and quickly understood what topics were most critical for us.
 They kept us involved and informed and made the entire process run incredibly smoothly.‘